google/badwolf/docs/command_line_tool.md

 # Command line tool: bw

-`bw` is the main command line tool used to access various functionality.
+`bw` is the main command line tool used to access various functionalities.
 The `bw` command line tool is built via the `tools/vcli/bw` package.
-You can build the tool by just typing
+You can build the tool by just typing:

 ```
 $ go test github.com/google/badwolf/... && go build github.com/google/badwolf/tools/vcli/bw